MikulasZelinka/signal-desktop-gif/README.md

 TODO.
 For now, you have to change the `GLOBAL_CONFIG_VARIABLES` in the [script](./src/signal_desktop_gif/__init__.py).

+## Known Issues

+- Quitting on Windows is buggy, you can use `Ctrl + Shift + e` to exit the script if `Ctrl + c` doesn't work.

 ## Links

 - <https://github.com/signalapp/Signal-Desktop/issues/4841>
-- Thanks to [this Reddit post](https://www.reddit.com/r/signal/comments/180hm37/desktop_and_gifs/) for pointing out that HTTP URLs can be pasted into Signal Desktop.
+- Thanks to [this Reddit post](https://www.reddit.com/r/signal/comments/180hm37/desktop_and_gifs/) for pointing out that HTTP URLs can be pasted directly into Signal Desktop.